 The purpose of this policy is to provide a framework for the process that will foster continued in the work performance of UW-Eau Claire university staff and provide university staff with clear objectives, ongoing and available feedback, professional development, and recognition for work well done.

 1. POLICY DEFINITIONS:

-Please see UPS Operational Policy GEN 0: General Terms and Definitions for a list of general terms and definitions.
+Please see UPS Operational Policy 1225: General Terms and Definitions for a list of general terms and definitions.

 Definitions specific to this policy:

 “Performance evaluation” means a continual process of identifying, measuring and developing job-related employee performance.

 “Performance management” is a continual process of establishing expectations, ongoing coaching and feedback, and measuring outcomes in formal performance evaluations of employees.

 All UW-Eau Claire university staff will participate in the performance management process.
 This policy provides a framework for the process that will foster continued improvement in the work performance of UWEau Claire university staff employees and serve as a component in the determination of merit-based salary adjustments for university staff.
 The performance management system at UW-Eau Claire shall ensure that: